What is the Imagination Library?

 Roger Gudenkauf is the official representative of the 7:10 Rotary club’s involvement in the Imagination Library.
-Rotarians Gary, Wayne and Kevin are also participating.
+Rotarians Gary, Barb D, Sharon and Kevin are also participating.
 Please let them know of your interest.
 Roger can be reached at 303-550-8854.

 Here are two YouTube videos which may be of interest:

 John Germ, Rotary International President video: